1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/README.md

 # Alien vs. Zombie

+In search of a new habitable planet, you were tasked to investigate a planet called Z0mB13.
+Just as you wanted to land on this planet,your spaceship suddenly malfunctioned and crashed.
-Crashed into an apocalyptic world full of Zombies, you have to carefully plan your move to defeat all the zombies around you to escape the area alive.
+Horde of Zombie had surrounded your area as you exit your spaceship. trapped in this area full of Zombies, you have to carefully plan your move to defeat all the zombies around you to escape.

 ![Gameplay](/Preview3.png "Gameplay")

 Please provide the YouTube link to your [Video Demo](https://www.youtube.com/watch?v=zEpa2YtSvnM).